 - Turn the heat to high to bring to a boil, then reduce heat and let the potatoes simmer over medium heat for 15 minutes until they are very tender.

-- Mash the potatoes using a fork or a potato masher to create a homogenous mixture without over-mashing them.
+- Mash the potatoes using a fork or a potato masher to create a well-combined mixture without over-mashing them.

 - Slowly add the soy milk while mixing continuously.
 Add more salt and soy milk to achieve your desired consistency and taste.